 There have been claims that using weighted shoes could help burn more calories, but studies show that there is little difference in the calories burnt when using weighted shoes and when not.
 These types of shoes could even cause injuries because they weigh the foot down, acting like a pendulum, which can strain the muscles and the joints of the lower extremities.
 As for lightweight training shoes, because they are made with materials that are usually soft and weigh very little, they feel like a natural extension of the foot and don’t burden the wearer with additional weight.

-Lightweight training shoes are typically made of pliable materials on the upper and in the sole unit.
+Lightweight training shoes are typically made of pliable materials in both the upper and in the sole unit.
 They aim to support natural foot flexion.
-Some of the usual materials used on the upper include mesh, jersey, or knit.
-These materials are soft and won’t cut into the instep when the foot is dorsiflexed, preventing any discomfort.
+Some of the common materials used on the upper include mesh, jersey, and knit.
+These materials are soft and don’t cut into the instep when the foot is dorsiflexed, preventing any discomfort.
 As for the midsole, ethylene-vinyl acetate (EVA) is the most commonly used compound; but depending on the shoe manufacturer, it gets modified to be more flexible, cushiony, and even weigh less.
 Also, stiff sole units tend to cause foot discomforts such as arch pain, corns, and calluses.
 Training shoes with rigid platforms are usually meant for people with severe overpronation to help them correct the way their foot moves throughout the walking gait cycle.

 As mentioned above, the materials used on the upper are mesh, jersey, or knit.
 These textiles are crafted to be breathable and to ensure that the inside of the shoe is well-ventilated.
 The interior of lightweight training shoes is also lined with either mesh or a soft fabric that contributes to the breathability.
 The importance of keeping the inside aerated is to prevent the foot from excessively sweating and developing an unpleasant odor.
 Moisture build-up could leave the inside of the shoe damp which becomes a breeding ground for fungus that could give the wearer athlete’s foot.